 This “crisis with Castro” was the subject of a recently published book entitled The Soviet Cuban Missile Crisis: Castro, Mikoyan, Kennedy, Khrushchev, and the Missiles of November based on new, revealing research.
 It was authored by Mikoyan’s son, Sergo, who went on to become a leading academic authority of Latin America in the Soviet Union and, after 1991, Russia.
 Notably, in a 2006 article in the Russian newspaper Izvestiya, Sergo Mikoyan compared Georgia’s President Mikhail Saakashvili to Cuba’s Castro, calling Saakashvili the “American Castro.”

-Mikoyan remained loyal to Khrushchev into the 1960s and Khruschev even conferred with him on the possibility of reforming the Politburo entirely into a new “socialist parliament.”
-Mikoyan was impressed with the idea, but times were changing and Mikoyan could sense a shift in the balance of power.
-He ultimately decided to side with the Brezhnev’s “soft coup” in 1964, though he himself was not one of the coup plotters.
-He gained the position of the nominal Soviet head of state but this did not last long.
+Mikoyan remained loyal to Khrushchev into the 1960s and in July 1964, he gained the position of the nominal Soviet head of state.
+Khrushchev even conferred with him on the possibility of reforming the Politburo entirely into a new “socialist parliament.”
+Mikoyan was impressed with the idea, but the times were changing.
+Although loyal to Khrushchev, he accepted the reality of the Brezhnev-led “soft coup” in 1964, though he was not one of the coup plotters.
 He was forced to retire in 1965, returned to private life, wrote his memoirs, and passed away in 1978.

 Given this entire historical overview of Mikoyan, the debate over Mikoyan’s legacy remains.
 The statue controversy is just the latest episode.
 However, understanding the realities of Mikoyan is critical to any debate about him.
 While it is true that he was an accomplice in Stalin’s Purges, his entire legacy as an individual should not be limited to this, especially given his role in defusing the Cuban Missile Crisis and given that he made the very heroic and courageous decision to support and encourage Khrushchev in his major de-Stalinization efforts.